P2RX5

-P2X purinoceptor 5 is a protein that in humans is encoded by the P2RX5 gene.
+P2X purinoceptor 5 is a protein in humans that is encoded by the P2RX5 gene.

 The product of this gene belongs to the family of purinoceptors for ATP.
 This receptor functions as a ligand-gated ion channel.
 Several characteristic motifs of ATP-gated channels are present in its primary structure, but, unlike other members of the purinoceptors family, this receptor has only a single transmembrane domain.
 Four transcript variants encoding distinct isoforms have been identified for this gene.